o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 ## Set up Hugo

-Hugo is the static site builder used by O3DE documentation.
-Once you have Hugo installed, you can run a local server that will live reload the docs when changes are made, and allow you to preview the changes locally.
-To setup Hugo, follow the steps below.
+Hugo is the static site builder that O3DE documentation uses.
+When you have Hugo installed, you can run a local server that will live reload the docs when changes are made, and allow you to preview the changes locally.
+To set up Hugo, follow the steps below.

 1. Get the **extended** Hugo binary.
 For Hugo installation, refer to [Install Hugo](https://gohugo.io/getting-started/installing/).
 The extended binary is required for some of the features that the O3DE documentation site uses.

 2. You need to add the Node.js bootstrap package.
-Bootstrap contains some modules used to style the O3DE documentation site.
+Bootstrap contains some modules that are used to style the O3DE documentation site.
 Get Node.js here [Download Node.js](https://nodejs.org/en/download/) and run the installer.

 3. In the terminal `cd` to the root of your o3de.org clone.